Charters concerning patients to which the François Baclesse Centre adheres:

 All patients or members of their family and friends have the right to voice their opinion at the centre, in order to contribute towards improving the quality and the safety of healthcare.

 Whenever a shortcoming is observed, your prime contacts are your care team and administrative staff, who are the most appropriate for responding to your questions or requests.

 Should you be dissatisfied, your complaint can be taken:

-- or by letter sent to the CEO
+- or by letter addressed to the hospital CEO.

 The hospital CEO is committed to responding to your complaint as quickly as possible.
 Complaints are also forwarded to the users’ committee for information and advice.
 A mediator can be called upon, on your request or that of the CEO.
 Both praise and shortcomings are shared with the professionals involved in your care.

 The Users’ Committee – The UC makes sure that users’ rights are abided by and contributes towards improving the quality of the welcome extended to patients and their families/friends and of their healthcare.
 It is informed of any complaints or praise forwarded to the management department, of mediation reports, results of satisfaction questionnaires and of your remarks and suggestions.

 The User’s Committee is actively involved both in the centre’s quality policy and its hospital establishment project.

 The list of UC members and contact information for user representatives are available by clicking here.
 Furthermore, you can directly call upon a user representative who can, among other assistance, accompany you during mediation.